JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Methodology

 \subsection{Feature Utility Estimator (FUE)}

-\textbf{Utility Proxy.} To address \texttt{C1}, we propose to maximize a utility function $U(\cdot)$.
-It represents the total contribution of all agents' transmitted data, expressed as the sum of individual agent's feature utility minus their pairwise redundancy.
-Essentially, our utility function can be regarded as a proxy for the overall information about the CP inference result (on the fused feature) that is contained within the transmitted data.
-The greater this mutual information is, the higher the perception accuracy~\cite{qin2021semantic,strinati2021_6g}.
+\textbf{Utility Proxy.} As established in task-oriented and semantic communication~\cite{qin2021semantic,strinati2021_6g}, higher CP accuracy correlates with transmitted data retaining more information about the final inference result.
+Therefore, to address (\texttt{C1}), we design a utility function $U(\cdot)$ that serves as a proxy for the downstream CP accuracy and can be computed locally from the agents' features. $U$ aggregates the individual feature contributions of all agents and penalizes pairwise redundancy.
+The utility at each spatial cell $l$ is defined as:

-Here, $m_i^l\in\{0, 1\}$ is the binary transmission decision for $\mathbf{f}_i^l$, $u_i^l$ is its estimated importance, representing the amount of information contained in $i$'s feature at location $l$ about the CP inference result.
-Also, $\tilde{u}_{ij}^l$ approximates the pairwise redundancy, upper-bounding the shared information that $i$ and $j$'s features both contain about the CP inference result, where the $\frac{1}{2}$ factor is to avoid double-counting.
-Finally, the frame-level utility is $U=\sum_{l=1}^{L} U^l$.
+Here, $m_i^l\in\{0, 1\}$ is the binary transmission decision for $\mathbf{f}_i^l$ and $u_i^l$ is its estimated importance—the FUE predicted contribution of agent $i$'s feature at cell $l$ to the CP result.
+The term $\tilde{u}_{ij}^l$ conservatively upper-bounds the pairwise redundancy between agents $i$ and $j$, with the $\frac{1}{2}$ factor avoiding double-counting~\cite{cover1999elements}.
+Since features in the same BEV cell describe the same physical location; overlapping observations typically differ only in strength, making $\min(\cdot)$ a tractable upper bound on shared information.
+The frame-level utility is $U=\sum_{l=1}^{L} U^l$, which serves as a first-order approximation of task-relevant information by rewarding informative features and penalizing redundancy~\cite{cover1999elements}.

+\textbf{Scope of the Utility Proxy.} We emphasize that $U$ is not an exact information-theoretic quantity but a \emph{learned, task-aligned intermediate representation} acting as an inductive bias that facilitates transmission scheduling: the FUE predicted utilities $u_i^l$ are trained end-to-end to correlate with CP accuracy in a data-driven fashion rather than derived from a closed-form mutual information expression, which is computationally infeasible~\cite{cover1999elements}.
+The theoretical guarantees in Sec.~\ref{sec:transmission} (Theorems~\ref{thm:singleton}--\ref{thm:greedy-equal-cost}) hold with respect to this learned proxy; their practical value depends on how well $U$ tracks the true task performance, which we validate empirically in Sec.~\ref{sec:eval}.